About

 European Association of Psychotherapy

 The European Association of Psychotherapy (EAP) was founded in 1991 as an organisation to support and promote psychotherapy in Europe.
-It is the flagship of the profession of psychotherapy and unites 120.000 psychotherapists and 128 psychotherapy organisations from 41 European countries.
+It is the flagship of the profession of psychotherapy and unites over 430 psychotherapy organisations in 43 European countries.
+These include 33 national umbrella associations, 18 European umbrella associations and some 80 EAP accredited training institutes (EAPTIs), representing over 120,000 European psychotherapists.

 Based on the “Strasbourg Declaration on Psychotherapy of 1990” the EAP represents and SUSTAINS THE HIGHEST PROFESSIONAL STANDARDS for the free and independent practice of psychotherapy, and upholds rigorous standards of competence and professionalism.